C T Maling inscriptions

 Firstly, the distinctively flowing italic script on the mug below, which matches the left plaque above.
 It is attributed to C T Maling on the basis of the shared High Level Bridge transfer that appears on the marked bowl below in the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection.
 The catalogue says the bowl has a triangular impressed mark with the initials CTM.
 This form of script appears to have been used from the 1840s to 1856.

-Robert Maling items in a similar hand
+Robert Maling items with similar script

+The first group of items in this section (pre-1853) have an almost naïve hand with long curly tails on the capital letters.
+The left details are from the plaques below, presumably made in the 1840s and the right details from a mug made in 1850.
+Compare them with the marriage jug above made in 1857.
+It is possible they are by the same hand.
 The plate in the top centre below has a Maling impress, but unfortunately I don't have a record of the mark.
-It also has a dated inscription for 1843, so within the Robert Maling period at Ouseburn Bridge.
-The plaques below have similar script and are attributed to Robert Maling on that basis.
+It also has a dated inscription for 1843, so firmly within the Robert Maling period at Ouseburn Bridge.
+The plaques and mug below have similar script and are attributed to Robert Maling on that basis. |

 Inscriptions in date order